Last updated June 2023

 How information is stored and used

 The Apple Tree Centre keeps records of our work with young people and families.
 These are to help your therapist in their work with you.
 They also help us to check that we are offering a good service and that our work is effective.
-We collect some basic information when we arrange to work with you, and your therapist will keep a brief written record of each session with you and copies of any letters sent or received in relation to our work.
+We collect some basic information when we arrange to work with you, and your therapist will keep a brief written record of each meeting with you and copies of any letters sent or received in relation to our work.
+After therapy ends, we may destroy records of individual therapy sessions but will keep records of review meetings and any other reports or summaries.

-Records of work which took place before March 2020 are kept on paper, and are stored securely at the Apple Tree Centre.
+Records of work which ended before March 2020 are kept on paper, and are stored securely at the Apple Tree Centre.
 Individual records are not available off site.

-Records of work which has taken place since March 2020 are stored digitally in password protected, cloud-based storage.
+Records of work which began or continued after March 2020 are stored digitally in password protected, cloud-based storage.
 This can be accessed by your individual therapist, the Centre Manager and Directors of the Apple Tree Centre.
 If you arrange appointments with more than one therapist at the Apple Tree Centre, your records will be stored in one folder and may be accessed by all therapists currently working with you.

-We will securely dispose of all records five years after your therapy ends.
-When an Associate Therapist leaves the Apple Tree Centre, their cloud storage password will be changed and they will no longer be able to access your records.
+We will securely dispose of all records seven years after your therapy ends or seven years after your 18th birthday, whichever is later.
+When a therapist leaves the Apple Tree Centre, they will no longer be able to access your records.

 Unless you ask us not to, your address, phone number, or e-mail address may be used to contact you in relation to your therapy.
 Any email contact will be stored and processed in the usual way by our email provider and yours.
 Email addresses will also be stored in our bookkeeping software if needed for the purposes of sending invoices, receipts or payment reminders.

-We will not usually tell anyone outside the Apple Tree Centre anything that happens in therapy unless the family explicitly asks for information to be shared.
+Confidentiality is to the Apple Tree Centre, and information about our work will be shared within our team for the purposes of management and clinical peer supervision.
+We will not usually tell anyone outside the Apple Tree Centre anything that happens in therapy unless the young person and/or family explicitly asks for information to be shared.

 Clients have the right to share whatever they like from their experience of therapy with anyone they choose.
 We encourage parents / carers not to ask children what they have done or talked about in therapy.
 We offer regular review meetings to parents / carers, and we will discuss these in advance with the child or young person and agree what information we will share.

-All therapists receive professional, external supervision, which is also kept confidential.
+All therapists receive professional clinical supervision, which is also kept confidential.

 There are some situations where we may pass on information without a client’s agreement.
 These are: